 Have you ever stopped to think about how much your business relies on printers and multifunction printers?
 It’s probably a lot more than you realise.

-In fact, printing costs are a major concern for many businesses and are often overlooked when initially purchasing a new printer.
+In fact, print cost management is a major concern for many businesses and is often overlooked when initially purchasing a new printer.

 Unfortunately, most companies are continuing to buy printers based on their sale price.
 While you may think this is the most cost-effective way of choosing the right printer for your business, it's not always the case.